 Awards and Honors

-Some MLA awards and honors are funded through financial revenues generated from MLA restricted funds (endowment).
-To help sustain and develop MLA awards, we welcome your tax-deductible donation to the MLA Awards and Honors Funds.
+Some MLA awards and honors are funded through financial revenues generated from MLA restricted funds (endowments).
+To help sustain and develop awards, MLA welcomes your tax-deductible donation to the Awards and Honors Funds.

 New to the Profession

 Rising Star Program: A one-year leadership development program with a project-based curriculum.